emacsmirror/org-cite-overlay/README.md

 This package does have a few limitations:
  - Detection of exit or insertion of citations is somewhat inconsistent, so every 30 user commands in the buffer, all citations will be regenerated.
- - Only the default (chicago-author-year) style is used at the moment; this should eventually be fixed.

 # `org-cite-overlay-sidecar` [![MELPA](https://melpa.org/packages/org-cite-overlay-sidecar-badge.svg)](https://melpa.org/#/org-cite-overlay-sidecar)